-- Identify and describe issues that are particular to international search and reunion.
-Race and Ethnicity in Adoption - Differentiate between race, ethnicity, and culture. - Describe trends in transracial and transcultural adoption over the past two decades.
-Module 11 Identify challenges that transracial adoptive families may experience in talking about race in daily life and strategies a clinician can use to start conversations on racial identity.
-Describe how children understand race at different ages and identify questions a clinician may use to assess children's understanding of, and experiences with, race. - Define the term "racial identity," describe the process by which a child develops positive racial identity and give examples of issues that individuals who are transracially/transculturally adopted experience about racial identity. - List and explain parenting tasks that facilitate positive racial identity. - Define "racial socialization," its protective features, and three challenges that parents experience in supporting racial socialization of their minority children. - Identify strategies for parents to help children of color manage incidents of racism. - Define microaggression and give examples that may arise in the therapeutic setting.
-Describe methods by which therapists can support transracial adoptive families including prospective adoptive parents and families of adopted children. - List strategies to increase bi-culturalism in transracial families. - List tips for teaching tolerance during preschool years, elementary and preteen years, and teen years.
-Therapeutic Parenting: Parents as Primary - Explain evidence for the importance of the parent-child relationship and implications for clinical practice.
-Vehicle for Healing - Identify the key components of a healing parent-child relationship. - Identify and describe strategies for promoting secure attachments in newly placed children.
-Module 12 Describe the roles of psychoeducation and coaching within the context of therapy in supporting the development or strengthening of adoptive parent competencies.
-Describe the knowledge and skills competencies that an adoption competent clinician strives to assist parents in developing.
-Identify and describe strategies and resources parents can use to strengthen coping and self-regulation in their children.
+- Differentiate between race, ethnicity, and culture. - Describe trends in transracial and transcultural adoption over the past two decades. - Identify challenges that transracial adoptive families may experience in talking about race in daily life and strategies a clinician can use to start conversations on racial identity. - Describe how children understand race at different ages and identify questions a clinician may use to assess children's understanding of and experiences with race. - Define the term "racial identity" and describe the process by which a child develops positive racial identity and give examples of issues that individuals who are transracially/transculturally adopted experience about racial identity. - List and explain parenting tasks that facilitate positive racial identity. - Define "racial socialization," its protective features, and three challenges that parents experience in supporting racial socialization of their minority children. - Identify strategies for parents of children of color to help manage incidents of racism. - Define microaggression and give examples that may arise in the therapeutic setting. - Describe methods by which therapists can support transracial adoptive families including prospective adoptive parents and families of adopted children. - List strategies to increase bi-culturalism in transracial families. - List tips for teaching tolerance during pre-school years, elementary and preteen years, and teen years.

+Module 12: Therapeutic Parenting: Parents as Primary Vehicles for Healing

-- Identify and describe strategies and resources parents can use to promote healing from trauma. - Identify and describe strategies and resources parents can use to nurture healthy identity formation.
-Identify and describe strategies and resources parents can use to support attachments to birth families and others in the child's past.
-Identify and describe strategies and resources parents can use to effectively advocate and collaborate with systems that impact their child.
-Identify and describe strategies and resources parents can use to identify their own needs and learn to employ self-care strategies. - Identify and describe primary content areas for adoptive parent preparation and education.
+- Explain evidence for the importance of the parent-child relationship and implications for clinical practice. - Identify the key components of a healing parent-child relationship. - Identify and describe strategies for promoting secure attachments in newly placed children. - Describe the roles of psychoeducation and coaching within the context of therapy in supporting the development or strengthening of adoptive parent competencies. - Describe the knowledge and skills competencies that an adoption competent clinician strives to assist parents in developing. - Identify and describe strategies and resources parents can use to strengthen coping and self-regulation in their children. - Identify and describe strategies and resources parents can use to promote healing from trauma. - Identify and describe strategies and resources parents can use to nurture healthy identity formation. - Identify and describe strategies and resources parents can use to support attachments to birth families and others in the child's past. - Identify and describe strategies and resources parents can use to effectively advocate and collaborate with systems that impact their child. - Identify and describe strategies and resources parents can use to identify their own needs and learn to employ self-care strategies. - Identify and describe primary content areas for adoptive parent preparation and education.